The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Unocculted Active Regions

-\underline{\textbf{Finding \arabic{section}.1}} \\ \\ \textit{Summary}: High-cadence light curves provide the potential to understand unocculted active regions, but the information is not comprehensive enough to make unambiguous measurements at present.
-Theoretical advances are needed to make full use of these light curves. \\ \\ \textit{Capability Needed}: Significant theoretical work is needed to understand the relations between observational signatures of stellar activity in light curves, and continued advances in data analysis methods developed to re-analyze archival data sets can provide major improvements in our ability to leverage information from these missions. \\ \\ \textit{Capability Today}: The large data sets needed to develop a data-driven methodology, such as the NASA \Kepler{} and \TESS{} missions, are producing opportunities for improved data analysis tools.
-These can be supported by programs such as NASA ADAP. \\ \\ \textit{Mitigation in Progress}: The NASA-NSF EPRV initiative enabled opportunities for the development of theoretical work to improve our understanding of the effects of stellar activity on time-series spectroscopy, which is a parallel need to the theoretical work outlined here. \\ \end{finding}
+From this analysis, we draw the following finding. \\ \\ \underline{\textbf{Finding 3.1}} \\ \\ \textit{Summary}: High-cadence light curves provide the potential to understand unocculted active regions, but the information is not comprehensive enough to make unambiguous measurements at present.
+Theoretical advances are needed to make full use of these light curves. \\ \\ \textit{Capability Needed}: Significant theoretical work is needed to understand the relations between observational signatures of stellar activity in light curves.
+Continued advances in data analysis methods developed to re-analyze archival data sets can provide major improvements in our ability to leverage information from precise light curves. \\ \\ \textit{Capability Today}: The large data sets provided by missions such as \Kepler{} \citep{Borucki2010} and \TESS{} \citep{Ricker2015} have enabled the development of data-driven methodologies for studying unocculted active regions through photometry \citep[e.g.,][]{Montet2017, Hedges2021, Luger2021b}.
+These same data sets are producing opportunities for improved data analysis tools \citep[e.g.,][]{Lightkurve, Feinstein2019}.
+Efforts like these can be supported by programs such as the NASA Astrophysics Data Analysis Program. \\ \\ \textit{Mitigation in Progress}: The NASA--NSF Extreme Precision Radial Velocity Initiative\footnote{\url{https://exoplanets.nasa.gov/exep/NNExplore/EPRV/}}, a strategic effort to develop methods and facilities for measuring the masses of temperate terrestrial planets orbiting Sun-like stars, has enabled opportunities for the development of theoretical work to improve our understanding of the effects of stellar activity on time-series spectroscopy \citep[e.g.,][]{Newman2022}, which is a parallel need to the theoretical work outlined here.